 It is our policy to respond to public record requests in an orderly, consistent and reasonable manner in accordance with the Oregon Public Records Law.

 We encourage records requesters to use the Public Records Request form.
-You can submit the form to us, and we will route the form to the appropriate department contact.
+You can submit the form to us at email@example.com, and we will route the form to the appropriate department contact.

-You can expect to hear from us acknowledging your request within 5 business days of receiving the request form.
+You can expect an acknowledgment of your request within 5 business days of receiving the request form.
 We may request additional information or clarification from the requester for the purpose of expediting our response.

-The department records coordinator will provide a time estimate to deliver the records based on the number of records and/or the difficulty of compiling, calculating, or retrieving the records.
+The department records coordinator will provide a time estimate to deliver the records based on the number of records and/or the difficulty of compiling, calculating, or retrieving the records.38711

 County staff time and materials used to comply with requests for records or to summarize, compile or prepare records to meet a specific request are charged at an amount reasonably calculated to reimburse the county.
 The county will not charge more than a reasonable calculation of the actual costs to respond to the request, in compliance with state law.